deepstreamIO/deepstream.io-client-cpp/doc/message-parser.md

 by this character so ASCII character 30 and 31 cannot accidentally occur in message because of the UTF-8 encoding of a non-ASCII character.
-Thus, deepstream messages are LL(1); in layman's terms, having an LL(1) grammar means messages can be parsed by examining the characters sequentially and one at a time, e.g., by using regular expressions.
+Thus, deepstream messages are LL(1); in layman's terms, having an LL(1) grammar means messages can be parsed by examining the characters sequentially and one at a time.
+Furthermore, there is no to use a stack for parsing so messages can be parsed with regular expressions.

 ## Parser Generator vs Handwritten Parser